anshulsc/Cross-Lingual-Alignmenr/readme.md

 ## **Next Steps**

 1. **Experimentation**: Try different text preprocessing techniques (e.g., stemming or lemmatization) to improve results.
-2. **Explore Other Models**: Train and compare alternative embedding models like GloVe or Word2Vec to analyze performance differences.
+2. **Explore Other Models**

+: Train and compare alternative embedding models like GloVe or Word2Vec to analyze performance differences.
 3. **Apply to Downstream Tasks**: Use the trained embeddings for tasks such as clustering, classification, or semantic similarity analysis.

----

-This version enhances the original documentation by including detailed setup instructions for cloning the repository, installing dependencies, creating necessary directories, and providing more structure for a seamless user experience.